 How intriguing it is that they are all essentially bilingual.
 Besides first generation immigrants, there aren’t too many communities in America that deliberately raise their children to speak two languages fluently, especially that choose to teach English as a second language.

 I was charmed by their accent when they speak English.
-It is essentially a standard American accent, but a few words here and their caught my ear as sounding a little different.
+It is essentially a standard American accent, but a few words here and there caught my ear as sounding a little different.

 As the produce auction progressed, the row of horses and buggies outside the auction hall grew smaller as people left with their boxes of watermelons and tomatoes in tow.